BRIEF BIOGRAPHY - DR. LOUIS D. FRIEDMAN

 The Society is a non-profit, popular society seeking to inspire the people of Earth to explore new worlds and seek other life, through research, education and public participation.
 It is the largest space interest organization in the world.
 While at the Society he worked on the Mars Balloon development, international Mars rover testing, a Mars microphone, and the joint educational project with LEGO – Red Rover Goes to Mars.
 He led Cosmos 1, the attempt to fly the first solar sail and was the Co-Inventor and Principal Investigator of the Living Interplanetary Flight Experiment (LIFE) on the Russian Phobos Sample Return mission was lost in orbit following launch in Nov.
 2011.
 This experiment was to have been the first instance of purposely sending life from Earth to interplanetary space.
 We hope to fly it on the NASA Asteroid Redirect Mission in 2020.
 Friedman led the design and development of the LightSail ™ spacecraft scheduled for flights 2015 and 2016.

-Dr. Friedman lectures in the U.S. and abroad about planetary missions and space exploration programs, has written many popular articles about planetary exploration and space policy as well as op-eds in major newspapers.
+Dr. Friedman has lectured in the U.S. and abroad about planetary missions and space exploration programs, has written many popular articles about planetary exploration and space policy as well as op-eds in major newspapers.
 He has frequently testified to the U.S. Congress about programs and policies in space exploration.
 He has traveled on field expeditions to Kamchatka, the Arctic and Antarctic, tours to observe Halley’s Comet, Belize and to several places in the former Soviet Union.
 Asteroid 3651 was named for Louis and Connie Friedman by its discoverer, Eleanor Helin.